-Consent must be a clear positive action that you have given your agreement to the use of your personal information, and consent can also be withdrawn at any point if you are no longer happy with the use of your personal information for a specific reason.
+Consent must be a clear positive action that you have given your agreement to the use of your personal information – in this case, the use of special category data (for example, ethnicity, gender reassignment and disability information) should you choose to submit this when making your application.
+Consent can also be withdrawn at any point if you are no longer happy with the use of your personal information for a specific reason.
 If you to wish to withdraw consent, please do so in writing to:

 Data Protection Officer

 Office for Students

 Lime Kiln Close